turingschool/backend-curriculum-site/module3/lessons/getting_started_with_ajax.md

 tags: JavaScript, AJAX, APIs, front-end
 ---

-### Goals
+### Learning Goals

-By the end of this lesson, you will know/be able to:

 *   Make all CRUD functionality AJAX calls.
-*   Access APIs through all client side JavaScript.
+*   Access APIs from client side JavaScript using standard HTTP verbs.
 *   Dynamically change content on a webpage without reloading the page.
 *   Explain the difference between client-side and server-side.

 ## JavaScript Refresh
 Talk with a partner about the following: